jmscudder/COVID/index.md

 The raw daily increase in cases, hospitalizations, and deaths.
 The 7 day average is shown faintly behind the raw data.
 If no new cases were reported, this line would go to zero.
 ![](DailyCases.png)

->The provisional increase in cases from Apr 29 to Apr 30: 263.0
+>The provisional increase in cases from May 07 to May 08: 428.0
 >
->The last time cases per day were this high was Apr 28 2023: 2 days prior.
+>The last time cases per day were this high was May 02 2023: 6 days prior.
 >
->The case rate then was 346 cases.
+>The case rate then was 430 cases.
 >
->The last time cases per day were lower than this was Apr 29 2023: 1 day prior.
+>The last time cases per day were lower than this was May 07 2023: 1 day prior.
 >
->The case rate then was 258 cases.
+>The case rate then was 270 cases.

 The raw daily increase in hospitalizations, ICU admissions, and deaths.
 The 7 day average is shown faintly behind the raw data.
 If no new events were reported, these lines would go to zero.
 ![](DailyHospitalizations.png)